Hectarea/fastyper/README.md

 python3 fastyper.py --splitword [words or phrase to use, separated by "_"] --repeat [number of times to repeat]
 ```

-## Inspiration

-Héctarea made this, while being bored doing online school, thinking about a simple way to annoy his classmates, you know "FOR EDUCATIONAL PURPOSES ONLY"

 ## License